consilience/laravel-message-flow/README.md

 Laravel Message Flow is a lightweight messaging system for passing structured data between Laravel applications.
-It is built entirely on Laravel's queue system — if two applications can connect to the same queue (Redis, database, SQS, or any other driver), they can exchange messages.
+It is built entirely on Laravel's queue system — if two or more applications can connect to the same queue (Redis, database, SQS, or any other driver), they can exchange messages.

 There are no external dependencies beyond Laravel itself.
 No message broker